 Total Cost: $3.02/gal

-This, of course, is based off Amazon pricing, which may or may not be more expensive than your local grocery or natural foods store.
-I'm sure that if you search around you could find something cheaper, but even with this cost it's still pretty awesome!
+This, of course, is based on Amazon pricing, which may or may not be more expensive than your local grocery or natural foods store.
+I'm sure that if you search around you could find something cheaper, but even with this cost, it's still pretty awesome!

 But those are pennies, no big deal.
-You now have a natural, organic, cruelty-free, handcrafted detergent that you can be proud of and that works fantastic!
+You now have a natural, organic, cruelty-free, handcrafted detergent that you can be proud of, and that works fantastically!

 - 1/2 cup Dr. Bronner's liquid castile soap

 - 1 gallon container, to hold the detergent (I use an empty gallon vinegar jug)

 - 4 quart bowl

 - Add the washing soda and baking soda to a large bowl and fill with about a 1/2 gallon of hot water.
 Whisk everything together until the sodas are completely dissolved.
 DO NOT add the castile soap at this time.
 I've done it, and I'm telling you right now, it's a big mess.
 It bubbles up and makes it take forever to fill the container.